lucyschrader/Blastochor/README.md

 for_label: event

 This checks harvested records for an IRN in the evidenceFor.atEvent.id field.
 If found, it will send a separate query to the fieldcollection endpoint, storing the record for later use in the `event` file.

+If the record has already been harvested, the record object will just be updated with a flag that it needs to be included in that file.

+To output another CSV with the same endpoint as the core file, just point the extend rule back to the source.
+For example:
+endpoint: object
+path: id
+for_label: identification

 If `for_label` is `null`, the record will be saved but not written out anywhere - do this if you just need some of the record's data for another function.